Use aliases in iRedMail for categories with incoming email feature enabled

 • The setting min topic title length does not affect the length of email subject.

-The one I recommend is Straightforward direct-delivery incoming mail.
+The one I recommend is Configure direct-delivery incoming email for self-hosted sites with Mail-Receiver.
 You don’t need to configure much more than a couple things to set it up and after that you can just use whatever email addresses for groups or categories and it will Just Work.

 2 Likes